finos/legend/installers/omnibus/README.md

 #### finos/legend-omnibus:\<version\>-slim

-This is the same as `Standard` but without `Gitlab`, the flag `LEGEND_OMNIBUS_REMOTE_GITLAB_PAT` is required to be set when running this build.
+This is the same as `Standard` but without `Gitlab`, the flag `LEGEND_OMNIBUS_CONFIG_REMOTE_GITLAB_PAT` is required to be set when running this build.
 This is more agile and a good starting point for development.